dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

   3. If it's input and you need it to be input, or output and you need output: do nothing.

-Having dynamic checks will add some cycles, but they are neglibile here and they make it trivial to avoid bugs.
+Having dynamic checks will add some cycles, but they are negligible here and they make it trivial to avoid bugs.

 ------------------------------------------------------------------------------